Overview of Short Manaslu Circuit Trek

 - Experienced guide and porter service

 Note: Prices are based on a minimum of 2 participants.
-For solo travelers, the cost may be slightly higher.
+For solo travellers, the cost may be slightly higher.

-Feel free to contact us with any questions or if you’d like a customized plan that fits your time, comfort, and budget.
+Feel free to contact us with any questions or if you’d like a customised plan that fits your time, comfort, and budget.

 Entry Permits for the Manaslu Circuit Trek